-Follow Amazon Frontlines on Social Media and view youth films:
+Follow Amazon Frontlines on Social Media:

 *Over the coming months, the Amazon Frontlines & Ceibo YouTube channels will also become important platforms for the exhibition and screening of films by youth--an exciting work in progress.

-See related films on MY HERO:
+See related films on the MY HERO website:

-Rainforest Action With Nemonte Nenquimo: /rainforest-action
+Rainforest Action With Nemonte Nenquimo: https://myhero.com/rainforest-action

 Read about Amazon Frontlines' and Ceibo Alliance's big win in 2022: